datadonK23/Thoughtful_DL/IMDB_binary_classification/README.md

 ### Workflow
 * Binary classification with Keras
 * Preprocess movie review data
+* Predict if rating is positiv or negativ

 ### Thoughtful DL
 * Object-oriented setup of the model